BenHinnant/cse15l-lab-reports/lab-report-4-week-7.md

 ```
 ![image](https://user-images.githubusercontent.com/55713184/201541460-f3d0b0f3-4495-4a70-9fa0-44f3d79611d6.png)

-* This command adds a line to the proggram that will print out a stetement designating File f as a directory.
+* This command adds a line to the program that will print out a statement designating File f as a directory.
 It uses autocomplete to reduce keystrokes.

 ```
 :w<Enter>